mud2009/ascii-world/README.md

 9:15: Implement Firebase in project.
 10:00: Work on uploading images from site
 1:00: Work on displaying images
+2:00: Implement firestore to track information of images in cloud storage.
+3:00:

 ## Provisional Component Tree Diagram
 ![Tree component diagram](./src/img/AsciiWorldDiagram.jpg)